Dubai looks like a city from the future, and for photographers, it delivers on that promise.

 Getting Around the City

-Dubai’s public transportation is reliable, and the Metro is a fast, affordable way to move around the city’s main corridors.
-Taxis are easy to find, and ride-sharing services like Uber and Careem work very well.
+Dubai’s public transportation is reliable, and the Metro is a fast, clean, and affordable way to move between the airport and the city’s main corridors.
+It works well for short stays and for travelers who plan to focus on a few central neighborhoods.

 Where to Stay in Dubai - Neighborhoods that work for photographers